 Here’s how to treat and rehab a sprained ankle—and make sure it doesn’t happen again.

-With one of the roughest winters in history behind us, many runners are finally back on their favorite running trails.
-Unfortunately, running over leaf-covered roots and fallen branches for the first time in months increases the likelihood that you’ll end up with a sprained ankle.
+With the fall upon us, runners are out and about on their favorite running trails.
+Unfortunately, running over leaf-covered roots and fallen branches for the increases the likelihood that you’ll end up with a sprained ankle.

 This injury is surprisingly common.
 In the United States alone, 23,000 people sprain their ankle each day, and the medical costs associated with treating ankle sprains exceeds $1.1 billion annually.
 To make matters worse, these numbers do not take into account the long-term disability often associated with ankle sprains.
 In a 10-year follow-up of patients suffering ankle sprains, 72 percent showed signs of arthritis in the ankle joint.